RediSearch/RediSearch/docs/docs/Quick_Start.md

 ### Build from source

-To build and run RediSearch from the source code:
+To build and run Search and Query from the source code:

 1. Requirements: `git` & `make`

-1. Clone the [RediSearch repository](https://github.com/RediSearch/RediSearch) (make sure you include the `--recursive` option to properly clone submodules):
+1. Clone the [Search and Query repository](https://github.com/RediSearch/RediSearch) (make sure you include the `--recursive` option to properly clone submodules):

     ```sh
     $ git clone --recursive https://github.com/RediSearch/RediSearch.git